Beragio-Game/bg-market-maker/README.md

-# poly-market-maker
+# beragio-market-maker

-Market maker keeper for the Polymarket CLOB.
+Market maker keeper for the Beragio CLOB.

 ## NOTE